Skip to content

 Loss & Training

-Two-stage training with the visual encoder frozen throughout:
+Two-stage training with visual encoders frozen:

-The final inference confidence score is: \(\hat{S}^i_v[k] = S^i_v[k] \cdot S^i_{\text{interactiveness}} \cdot S^i_h \cdot S^i_o\), integrating the interaction score, interactiveness score, and detector confidence.
-All experiments are conducted on 4 RTX 3090 GPUs.
+Final confidence: \(\hat{S}^i_v[k] = S^i_v[k] \cdot S^i_{\text{interactiveness}} \cdot S^i_h \cdot S^i_o\).
+Experiments were conducted on 4x RTX 3090 GPUs.

 Key Experimental Results

-Main Results: Zero-shot Performance on HICO-DET
+Main Results: HICO-DET Zero-shot Performance

 Method RF-UC Full NF-UC Full UO Full UV Full Avg Full